This article teaches you how to optimize your stockroom to maximize space and efficiency. You will learn:

 7. Climate control the stockroom.

-Climate controlling your stockroom is pretty important because it helps keep all of your products in pristine condition.
+Climate controlling your stockroom is essential because it helps keep all of your products in pristine condition.
 But it’s also really important because you’re going to have employees working long hours back there.

 Our stockroom A/C broke one day while I was doing a task that involved standing at the top of a ladder in the back of the stockroom sorting through sweaters one summer day in the American southeast, and let me tell you what, I was miserable.
 My manager made sure that I drank a ton of water and had a fan running to help me out.
 While I was definitely ok to work that day, I certainly wasn’t nearly as productive as I could have been.
 That was a one-time occurrence at my store, fortunately, and you should make sure that your store is in the same boat.